-I was recently invited to attend a three-day tourism conference at the gorgeous Nemacolin Woodlands Resort in the Laurel Highlands region.
-Centered around creating networking opportunities between travel writers like myself and the tourism boards who sponsored us, the conference featured several activities planned for us so that we could network in a relaxed environment.
-These activities also gave us the opportunity to spend a good part of each day exploring the region who was our host.
-One of my favorite experiences, however, actually took place after the conference had ended: finally getting to witness the well-known Cucumber Falls in Ohiopyle State Park.
+I recently attended a three-day tourism conference at the gorgeous Nemacolin Woodlands Resort in the Laurel Highlands region.
+Centered around creating networking opportunities between travel writers like myself and the tourism boards who sponsored the event, the conference featured several planned activities so that we could network in a relaxed environment.
+The activities gave us the opportunity to spend a good part of each day exploring the region who was our host.
+One of my favorite experiences, however, actually took place after the conference had ended: finally getting to explore the well-known Cucumber Falls in Ohiopyle State Park.

 After about an hour of productive misery, it was clear that no matter how long I waited, the weather simply was not going to break.
 It was probably best that I pack up and head home.
 It was as I was packing my stuff that Jim asked his fateful question: